The Four Pillars of Pause Power

 Four Pillars of Pause Power: Previously, I invited you to look into listening as the Quiet Power you gain when you pause and add white space to your conversations.

 Now, at the beginning of 2015, I invite you to look at how the suggested Four Pillars of Pause Power can help you refresh, refocus, and renew your energies.
 The goal here?
 Propel you into 2015 with a new perspective on how you can get the most out of your time hour by hour, day by day by asking yourself frequently, Is this the best use of my time?

 Avoid back-to-back booking gridlock that allows a traffic jam or needy customer or boss to screw up your whole day.
-Plug in Pause Spaces to give yourself wiggle room.
+Reserve Pause Spaces to give yourself wiggle room.

 Be generous with your definition of “appointment.”
 Consider your daily “To-Do List” contains appointments you make with yourself for the day.